-Name Position within the Committee Membership Mr. / Jamal Abdullah Al-Saleem Chairman Non-Executive Mr. / Soud Abdulaziz Al-Mansour Member Independent Mr. / Bandar Abdullah Al-Ghemlas Member Non-Executive
+Name Position within the Committee Membership Mr. / Jamal Abdullah Al-Saleem Chairman Non-Executive Mr. / Fahad Sami Al-Rushaid Member Independent Mr. / Bandar Abdullah Al-Ghemlas Member Non-Executive

-The number of meetings held by the audit committee during the year 2022
+The number of meetings held by the audit committee during the year 2023

-During the year 2022, the committee held (9) meetings.
+During the year 2023, the committee held (7) meetings.

-Risk Committee
+Risk Management Committee

 The Risk Committee consists of (3) members, and its chairman shall be non-executive board members.
 The Chairman of the Board of Directors may not be a member of the Risk Committee.
-It was formed on 06/05/2020 for a period of three years.
+It was formed on 28/05/2023 for a period of three years.
 The Risk Committee shall meet periodically during the year (4) times.

-The tasks and achievements of the risk committee during the year 2022
+The tasks and achievements of the risk management committee during the year 2023

-- Review and discuss the risk management action plan for the year 2022. - Discuss and approve the annual evaluation of the risk department officer. - Discuss the risk register for the second half of year 2021. - Discuss and approve the risk assessment related to combating money laundering and terrorist financing. - Discuss the risk management reports for Q4 of year 2021 and Q1 of year 2022 relating to the company's investments. - Discuss the risk management reports for Q4 of year 2021 and Q1 of year 2022 relating to Al-Mubarkiya Tower (Sharjah Project). - Discuss the risk management report for Q2 of year 2022 relating to the company's investments. - Discuss the risk management report for Q2 of year 2022 relating to Al-Mubarkiya Tower (Sharjah Project). - Discuss the risk register for the first half of year 2022. - Discuss the risk management report for Q3 of year 2022 relating to the company's investments. - Discuss the risk management report for Q3 of year 2022 relating to Al-Mubarkiya Tower (Sharjah Project). - Discuss the risk appetite policy.
+- Review and discuss the risk management action plan for the year 2023. - Discuss and approve the annual evaluation of the risk department officer. - Discuss the risk register for the second half of year 2022 and the first half of year 2023. - Discuss the risk management reports for Q4 of year 2022 and Q1, Q2 and Q3 of year 2023 relating to the company's investments. - Discuss the risk management reports for Q4 of year 2022 and Q1, Q2 and Q3 of year 2023 relating to Al-Mubarkiya Tower (Sharjah Project). - Discuss risk management recommendations regarding the capital adequacy ratio. - Discuss the capital adequacy ratio as of the third quarter of 2023.

-Members of the Risk Committee
+Members of the Risk Management Committee